CPD Bonus Material Videos

 The population of over 80s stands at 1 million people and is growing at twice the average population growth rate.
 As retirees live longer and dementia rates rise, the delivery of not simply money, but of effective programs and trusted services to elderly retirees becomes more critical.

-The time is now, says Carey, to build sustainable products that cater for longevity risk.
+The time is now, says Cary, to build sustainable products that cater for longevity risk.

 This video provides an overview of the International Actuarial Association's (IAA) and Actuaries Institute Paper Determination of Retirement and Eligibility Ages: Actuarial, Social and Economic Impacts which examines the actuarial, social and economic impacts of raising the eligibility age for retirement benefits and describes the experience of several countries in doing so.
 It discusses the resulting effects on individuals (both healthy and unhealthy), socio-economic subgroups, employer sponsored plans, social security programs, and the labour market.
 Access the paper here.